-2.3 Executing Responsibilities
+2.2 Executing Responsibilities

-2.3.1 Requesting Agency
+2.2.1 Requesting Agency

 Prior to award of a task or delivery order against another agency's indefinite delivery vehicles, the contracting officer shall review terms and conditions for the indefinite delivery vehicles and determine through the servicing agency whether additional requirements exist.
-The contracting officer shall ensure that the contracting officer technical representative has obtained a FAC-COTR certification at the appropriate level for the requirement.
+The contracting officer shall ensure that, if appointed, the contracting officer representative has obtained a FAC-COR certification at the appropriate level for the requirement.

-2.3.2 Servicing Agency
+2.2.2 Servicing Agency

-For indefinite delivery vehicles awarded and managed by an operating unit within DOC, the Senior Bureau Procurement Official shall post information on use of the vehicle, make training available to requesting agency users, and provide sufficient points of contact to address questions from users in a responsive and timely manner.
+For indefinite delivery vehicles awarded and managed by an operating unit within the Department of Commerce, the Senior Bureau Procurement Official shall post information on use of the vehicle, make training available to requesting agency users, and provide sufficient points of contact to address questions from users in a responsive and timely manner.